adeze/vscode-canvas/docs/user_stories3.md

     now we connect nodes , we send the conected nodes content also to the ai, but only his parents and parents of parents and so on , like on the web version,

 did you undertand the request ?

+now lets make easy copy and paste nodes inside the canvas , with comand c and v

+now lets make easy to open .canvas files, i mean rigth now i haveto make anticlick and chose open with "infinite canvas" i want to always open the .canvas by default with this mode \

+also add the icon to my .canvas files,